lotusnprod/lotus-news/content/publication/preprint/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Open Natural Products Research: Curation and Dissemination of Biological Occurrences of Chemical Structures through Wikidata"
+publication: "The LOTUS Initiative for Open Natural Products Research: Knowledge Management through Wikidata"
 publication_short: ""

-abstract: As contemporary bioinformatic and chemoinformatic capabilities are reshaping natural products research, major benefits could result from an open database of referenced structure-organism pairs.
-Those pairs allow the identification of distinct molecular structures found as components of heterogeneous chemical matrices originating from living organisms.
-Current databases with such information suffer from paywall restrictions, limited taxonomic scope, poorly standardized fields, and lack of interoperability.
-To ensure data quality, references to the work that describes the structure-organism relationship are mandatory.
-To fill this void, we collected and curated a set of structure-organism pairs from publicly available natural products databases to yield LOTUS (naturaL prOducTs occUrrences databaSe), which contains over 500,000 curated and referenced structure-organism pairs.
-All the programs developed for data collection, curation, and dissemination are publicly available.
-To provide unlimited access as well as standardized linking to other resources, LOTUS data is both hosted on Wikidata and regularly mirrored on https://lotus.naturalproducts.net.
-The diffusion of these referenced structure-organism pairs within the Wikidata framework addresses many of the limitations of currently-available databases and facilitates linkage to existing biological and chemical data resources.
-This resource represents an important advancement in the design and deployment of a comprehensive and collaborative natural products knowledge base.
+abstract: Contemporary bioinformatic and chemoinformatic capabilities hold promise to reshape knowledge management, analysis and interpretation of data in natural products research.
+Currently, reliance on a disparate set of non-standardized, insular, and specialized databases presents a series of challenges for data access, both within the discipline and for integration and interoperability between related fields.
+The fundamental elements of exchange are referenced structure-organism pairs that establish relationships between distinct molecular structures and the living organisms from which they were identified.
+Consolidating and sharing such information via an open platform has strong transformative potential for natural products research and beyond.
+This is the ultimate goal of the newly established LOTUS initiative, which has now completed the first steps toward the harmonization, curation, validation and open dissemination of 750,000+ referenced structure-organism pairs.
+LOTUS data is hosted on Wikidata and regularly mirrored on https://lotus.naturalproducts.net.
+Data sharing within the Wikidata framework broadens data access and interoperability, opening new possibilities for community curation and evolving publication models.
+Furthermore, embedding LOTUS data into the vast Wikidata knowledge graph will facilitate new biological and chemical insights.
+The LOTUS initiative represents an important advancement in the design and deployment of a comprehensive and collaborative natural products knowledge base.

 # Summary.
 An optional shortened abstract.
-summary: LOTUS, the first Free and open natural products occurences database.
+summary: LOTUS is a comprehensive collection of documented structure-organism pairs.
+Within the frame of current computational approaches in Natural Products research and related fields, these documented structure-organism pairs should allow a more complete understanding of organisms and their chemistry.

 tags:
 - Source Themes